 Gum and bone surgery – Periodontist

-Extensive childhood oral problems – Pediatric Dentist
+Extensive childhood oral issues – Pediatric Dentist

 Straightening teeth – Orthodontist